sarahla/cliff-hurst-netlify-gatsby/src/pages/spoon-carver/index.md

 ---
-templateKey: 'about-page'
+templateKey: about-page
 path: /spoon-carver
 title: spooncarver
 image: /img/spoons.jpg
+description: Spoon carving?
+Go figure.
 ---
-## Spoon carving?
-Go figure.

 A few years ago, my wife, Dayna, said to me, *“Cliff you spend too much time in your head.
 All you ever talk about is your teaching and your research.
 You need a hobby.”*

 She was right.
 But, what hobby should I take up?
 With her encouragement, I signed up for a 3-day spoon carving class that was taught concurrently with a course she was interested in at the John C. Campbell Folk School in North Carolina.
 I’ve been hooked since then.